tfagerlind/verso/README.md

 simplifies understanding.
-It can be argued that true SemVer (including the distinction between major, minor, and patch versions), is sometimes over-kill for components, at least in small settings, hence the sloppy interpretaion of SemVer.
+It can be argued that true SemVer (including the distinction between major, minor, and patch versions), is sometimes over-kill for components, at least in small settings, hence the sloppy interpretation of SemVer.

 # Design